NokNokMLS/BigDoorWyamBlog/input/posts/2019-05-17-water-in-poland-safe-to-drink.md

 The BigDoor24 Team

-**About BigDoor24.pl** - A free service that matches Expats with Property experts who speak your language, with Polish Mortgage cash-backs, commission discounts and more  - see our [HOMEPAGE](https://bigdoor24.pl/) for further info and like us now on [Facebook](https://www.facebook.com/bigdoor24/)
+**About BigDoor24.pl - Just Easier **- A free service that matches Expats with Property experts who speak your language, with Polish Mortgage cash-backs, commission discounts and more  - see our [HOMEPAGE](https://bigdoor24.pl/) for further info and like us now on [Facebook](https://www.facebook.com/bigdoor24/)

 Register [here](https://bigdoor24.pl/) for your personal referral code and **receive zl.
 250** for every successful mortgage applicant referred. ( t&c apply)